egegl/NER_annotation_tool/README.md

 npm run start   # put nginx in front for TLS / a public URL
 ```

-This is a Node server, **not** a static export — it must run as a long-lived
+This is a Node server, so it must run as a long-lived
 process (`next start`).
 It cannot be served as static files.

 ### Behind a reverse proxy at a subpath